Department of Sociology & Anthropology

 SO/AN 318 North American Archaeology 3 Cr

-This class will explore major methods and theories archeologists use to explore North American prehistory from their origins to present.
-Regional diversity in tribal adaptations and lifeways are explored by using examples from archaelogy, biological anthropology, and cultural anthropology.
+This class will explore major methods and theories archaeologists use to explore North American prehistory from their origins to present.
+Regional diversity in tribal adaptations and lifeways are explored by using examples from archaeology, biological anthropology, and cultural anthropology.
 Fulfills Global Diversity requirement.
 Spring semester, even-numbered years.